Tacca integrifolia

 Tacca integrifolia, also known as the white batflower or the black lily, is a species of flowering plant in the family Dioscoreaceae.
-It is native to tropical and subtropical rainforests in hilly regions of South Asia, including Pakistan, Bangladesh, Indochina, the Malay Peninsula, Sumatra, Java and eastern China.
+It is native to tropical and subtropical rainforests in hilly regions of South Asia, including India, Pakistan, Bangladesh, Indochina, the Malay Peninsula, Sumatra, Java and eastern China.

 Habitat

 It grows in the understorey of humid primary and secondary rainforests.
 The substrates it grows in are rocky soil and sandy soil underneath leaf litter.

 Description

 Tacca integrifolia is a herb growing from a thick, cylindrical rhizome as long as 12 cm and a diameter of 3 cm.
 Its oblong-elliptical or lanceolate leaf blades are borne on long stems, some 50 by 20 cm including the petioles, with tapering bases and slender pointed tips.
 White batflowers that grow in hilly areas are larger in size than batflowers that grow elsewhere.

 Umbels

 The flower scape is about 55 cm long and is topped with a pair of involucral bracts, broad and erect, white with mauve venation.
 Among the individual nodding flowers, which are arranged in an umbel, are further long, filiform (thread-like) bracts.
 The perianth of each flower is tubular and purplish-black, 1 to 2 cm long, with two whorls of three perianth lobes, the outer three narrowly oblong 12–15 cm long and the inner three broadly obovate.

 The fruits are fleshy berries some 2 cm long, and the seeds, which have six longitudinal ridges, have the remains of the perianth lobes still attached.